Executive Development Program

 Alessandro Cattelan, COO, Translated

 "Colin offered an eye-opening look into the leadership principles and operational strategies behind Amazon’s success.
-I wholeheartedly recommend this program to anyone ready to up their game and embrace Amazon’s innovative culture.
+I wholeheartedly recommend this masterclass to anyone ready to up their game and embrace Amazon’s innovative culture.
 Kudos to Arc for the flawless organization!"

 30th April 2025